cosmos/cosmos-sdk/docs/architecture/adr-011-generalize-genesis-accounts.md

 ## Context

-Summary: The `auth` module allows custom account types, but the `genaccounts` module does not.

-Currently the SDK allows for custom account types; the `auth` keeper stores any type fulfilling its Account interface.
-However `auth` does not handle exporting or loading accounts to/from a genesis file, this is done by `genaccounts`, which only handles one of 4 concrete account types (base, continuousVesting, delayedVesting, module).
+Currently, the SDK allows for custom account types; the `auth` keeper stores any type fulfilling its `Account` interface.
+However `auth` does not handle exporting or loading accounts to/from a genesis file, this is done by `genaccounts`, which only handles one of 4 concrete account types (`BaseAccount`, `ContinuousVestingAccount`, `DelayedVestingAccount` and `ModuleAccount`).

 Projects desiring to use custom accounts (say custom vesting accounts) need to fork and modify `genaccounts`.